donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Impassioned Zeal
 Max: 1

 When you talk about your cause, case, or religion, your words fill with passion and fervent zeal.
-You may double your Personality on relevant tests.
+You may double your Charisma on relevant tests.
 ## Implacable
 Max: 1

 Blood may stream from your wounds, but it takes more to finish you off.
 You cannot be brought to death’s door from bleeding.
 ## Inspiring
-Max: Personality
+Max: Charisma

 Your rousing words and pleas can turn the tide of battle.
 Allies within line of sight gain +1 bonus to all panic saves per level in this talent.
 ## Inspirited